datacarpentry/astronomy-python/episodes/05-join.md

 That is one of the reasons that we explicitly specify them.
 Here's the complete query, including the columns we want from the Gaia and best neighbor tables.
-Here you can start to see that using the abbreviated names is making our query easier to read and is less typing for us.
+Here you can start to see that using the abbreviated names is making our query easier to read and requires less typing for us.

 ~~~
 column_list = ['gaia.source_id',